Kumiko's Bread Rolls

 4. Turn dough on the work surface, make a well in the centre.
 Pour the oil and

 5. Drain the hot water from the prepared bowl and rub with a little oil to avoid

 formed by the yeast.
 Place onto the dough mat or chopping board on the work surface.

-7. using a knife or dough cutter, divide the dough into 12 round pieces (50 gm each)
+7. Using a knife or dough cutter, divide the dough into 12 round pieces (50 gm each).

 8. Gently roll them into the balls under your hands and onto the mat.
 Cover with the

 9. Working with 1 piece of dough at a time, use the palm of your hand to flatten it

-10. Cover once again with the kitchen towel and leave to raise again for 30 minutes, by
+10. Cover once again with kitchen towel, leave to rise again for 30 minutes, by

 1. Preheat the oven to 180°C/ 350°F.

-2. Just before you put the dough into the oven, brush each dough with salted water, and bake for 30 minutes
+2. Just before you put the dough into the oven, brush each dough with salted water,

 3. Rest them on the rack and ready to serve.
-Or if wish to eat later you can keep
+Or if you wish to eat later, you can keep

 Bread making has been our most important cooking for my late husband and me.

 These are for all sorts of shapes- square tins, cob, bread rolls and etc..

-Enjoy making home-made bread!
+Enjoy making homemade bread!